WalkerTexas-coder/Instructor-Lectures/unit_5_postgres_rails/a-r-associations.md

 => #<ActiveRecord::Relation [#<Person id: 1, name: "Joe", phone: "555-3456", created_at: "2020-03-04 18:52:19", updated_at: "2020-03-04 18:52:19">, #<Person id: 2, name: "Jane", phone: "555-7890", created_at: "2020-03-04 18:52:27", updated_at: "2020-03-04 18:52:27">]>

- $ rails generate model BlogPost bleongs_to :use
+ $ rails generate model BlogPost title:string post:text img_url:string

 #### Lets checkout the new model file that was created alongside our user